Kyle Isbel Preview, Player Props: Royals vs. Cubs

 Kyle Isbel At The Plate

-- Isbel has picked up a hit in 36 of 64 games this year, with multiple hits 13 times.
+- Isbel has picked up a hit in 57.6% of his 66 games this year, with more than one hit in 19.7% of them.

-- He has scored in 35.9% of his games this season, with more than one run scored in 9.4%.
+- Isbel has driven home a run in 19 games this year (28.8%), including more than one RBI in 4.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.